flybywiresim/docs/docs/fbw-a32nx/feature-guides/audio.md

 ## Passenger Simulation

-We have included various settings that provide flight crew simulation with passengers on board.
+We have included various settings that simulate flight crew interactions with passengers on board.

 ### Passenger Ambience
 If this setting is enabled the following ambience sounds are played: